Closet? You'll Love It!: Reviews

 Gwen Ihnat of The A.V.
 Club awarded the episode an A− saying that it was another stellar episode.
 "The episode offers everything we watch Modern Family for. [...] [the] sixth season can also offer a cast at the top of its game, that absolutely knows how to play off of each other".

 Lisa Fernandes of Next Projection rated the episode with 7.9/10 concluding that "Modern Family continues to be the ultimate mixed bag, giving us the worst and best a sitcom can offer in the same season.
 This episode is an improvement over last week’s, but continues to display flaws and imperfections."
-Fernandes praised the storyline of Haley and Andy saying that "is the best thing [the show] has done since the kids have started to age".
+Fernandes praised the storyline of Haley and Andy saying that it "is the best thing [the show] has done since the kids have started to age".

 Ashley Bissette Sumerel of TV Fanatic rated the episode with 3.5/5 saying that it offered plenty of hilarious moments, but there was something lacking.
 She further went on to praise the Haley and Andy's storyline, saying it is "something [she's] excited to see moving forward" and labeling their conclusion as "a touching moment that may just be setting us up for a future between these two after all".